Hugo-SEQUIER/docs-trophe/docs/database.md

 ### Key Management

-To store data on Irys, a private key is required.
-At Trophē, we employ a user-centric approach to key management that prioritizes security and user control:
+To provide a seamless and user-friendly experience akin to Web2 applications, we have implemented a key management system that stores users' private keys securely.
+This approach eliminates the need for users to sign each interaction manually, enhancing convenience while maintaining security.
+However, storing private keys introduces certain responsibilities and risks, which we address through robust security measures and clear usage policies.

 1. **User Secret Generation:** When a user creates a new account, we generate a unique keypair for them.
-The public key is stored in our database, associated with the user's account.

-2. **Private Key Handling:** The private key is never stored on our servers.
-Instead, it's managed client-side using the following approach:

-   a. **Initial Key Provision:** Upon account creation or first login, the user is provided with their private key and instructed to store it securely offline (e.g., in a password manager or secure physical location).

-   b. **Session-based Key Usage:** When the user logs in, they are prompted to enter their private key in a secure input field.
-This key is then:
-      - Stored in the browser's memory (JavaScript runtime) for the duration of the session.
-      - Never sent to the server or stored in persistent browser storage (cookies, localStorage, etc.).
-      - Cleared from memory when the user logs out or the session expires.

-   c. **Key Input Security:** To enhance security during key input, we implement several measures:
-      - Custom Input Field: We utilize a specially designed input field that masks the private key, preventing it from being visible on the screen.
+The keypair consists of a public key and a private key.

+2. **Encryption and Storage:**

+   a. **Public Key Encryption:** The public key is encrypted using the user's private key.
+This ensures that the public key remains secure and is only accessible to authorized processes.

-      - Encrypted Communication: All communication between the client and our servers is encrypted using HTTPS.
-This ensures that the private key and other sensitive data remain secure during transmission.
+   b. **Private Key Encryption:** The private key is encrypted using the application's secret key.
+This encryption process ensures that even if the database is compromised, the private keys remain protected.

-   These security measures work together to provide a robust defense against various attack vectors, helping to keep our users' private keys safe and secure.
+   c. **Database Storage:** Both the encrypted public key and the encrypted private key are stored securely in our database.
+Access to these keys is tightly controlled and monitored to prevent unauthorized usage.

+3. **Private Key Handling:**

+   - **Access Control:** The encrypted private key is decrypted server-side using the application secret when necessary for authorized operations.
+This allows the system to manage keys without exposing them to the client-side, enhancing security.

+   - **Secure Transmission:** All communications involving key operations are conducted over encrypted channels (HTTPS), ensuring that keys are not exposed during transmission.

+   - **Memory Management:** Private keys are handled in memory securely and are not stored in any persistent storage on the server beyond their encrypted form in the database.

-3. **Data Encryption and Decryption:**
+4. **Data Encryption and Decryption:**
-   - Encryption: Data is encrypted using the public key associated with the user's account.
-This can be done on either the client-side or server-side, as the public key is not sensitive information.
+   - **Encryption:** Data is encrypted using the user's public key.
+This can be performed either on the client-side or server-side, leveraging the non-sensitive nature of the public key.
-   - Decryption: Decryption occurs exclusively on the client-side using the private key stored in memory.
-Only the owner of the private key can decrypt the data, ensuring that sensitive information remains protected even if intercepted during transmission or storage.
+   - **Decryption:** Decryption occurs on the server-side using the decrypted private key.
+Only the system, authenticated through the application's secret, can decrypt the data, ensuring that sensitive information remains protected.

-4. **Key Recovery:**
-   To ensure users can recover their private keys in case of loss, we implement a secure key recovery mechanism:
-   - During account creation, we generate a recovery phrase (mnemonic) from the private key.
-   - This mnemonic is presented to the user with clear instructions to store it securely offline.
-   - Users are strongly advised to write down the mnemonic and keep it in a safe place, separate from their usual digital storage.
-   - The mnemonic is never stored on our servers, maintaining the user's sole control over their private key.

-5. **Session Management:**
-   To enhance security during active sessions, we implement the following measures:
-   - Secure session timeouts: After a period of inactivity, the session automatically expires, requiring re-authentication.
-   - Clear logout functionality: A prominent logout button is provided, which, when clicked, immediately wipes the private key from memory.
-   - Automatic logout: When the user closes the tab or exits the browser, the session is terminated, and the private key is cleared from memory.

-These security features work in tandem to protect user private keys and minimize the risk of unauthorized access.
+These enhanced key management practices ensure that user keys are securely generated, stored, and managed, providing a robust defense against various security threats while maintaining the convenience expected from modern Web2 applications.

 ### Retrieving Metadata